How Diabetes Affects Your Kidneys

 With large stones, cystolitholapaxy is one of the common procedures for removing bladder stones.
 It removes the stones by breaking them into smaller fragments using laser or ultrasonic methods.

-In case of very large stones key hole surgery of the bladder is done to remove the stones.
+In the case of very large stones key hole surgery of the bladder is done to remove the stones.

 There is no way to prevent the occurrence of bladder stones.
 If you have issues associated with the prostate, like delayed emptying of the bladder after urination, you can consult your doctor so that you don’t develop bladder stones.
 For people with UTIs, it is always recommended to double void your bladder so that there is no urine left in the bladder after urination.